aminya/IrisSat-Flight-Software/README.md

-# Flight Software for ManitobaSat
+# Flight Software for IrisSat
-This repository contains software for the ManitobaSat Command and Data Handling (CDH) board.
+This repository contains software for the IrisSat Command and Data Handling (CDH) board.
 The directory structure is like so:
 - /mbsat-fsw-libero contains the Libero project required for configuring the device.
 - /mbsat-fsw-softconsole contains the SoftConsole project required to write and debug the software.